Credit bureaus hold the key to your financial history. Find out everything you need to know about them before you order your credit report.

 Are there any differences between credit reporting bureaus?

-Each CRB receives information from credit providers and various public sources.
-However, as all of these sources are not the same you'll find that your credit file may be different if you order from each of the agencies.
+Each bureau receives information from credit providers and various public sources.
+However, as all of these sources are not the same you'll find that your credit report may be different if you order from each of the agencies.
 If you find any information that is incorrect on your credit file it's important to get in contact with the credit bureau first.
 If it cannot be rectified then you can contact the credit provider, and if the provider can't have the error cleared, you can get in contact with the Privacy Commissioner.

 Curious about your credit score or report?
 Find out about both now for free.